amwmedia/infect.js/README.md

  - Extremely lightweight (1.5 Kb minified)
  - Has no dependencies of its own
  - Supports module loading systems (RequireJS/AMD, Node.js) with browser global fallback.
- - Easy to inject multiple dependencies with a single call to `infect`
  - 4 ways to inject your code (function, class, object, and assignment)

 # Getting Started